Table of Contents

 23. Eloquent – an individual who expresses themselves effectively and clearly.

-24. Elusive – a person who is skilled at evading capture; a daily use of English words used to describe evasive criminals.
+24. Elusive – a person skilled at evading capture; a daily use of English words used to describe evasive criminals.

 25. Embody – represented in a physical form.